 This article is divided into two sections: core learning and additional resources.
 The core learning section covers the essentials—everything you need to know to have a baseline understanding about characterization.
 The second section provides helpful information that will fill in gaps, answer common questions, and generally make it easier for you to work with and talk to your sampling contractors.

 Interested in learning about high resolution site characterization (HRSC) in real time from one of our experts?
-Register for tomorrow's webinar, HRSC 101: An Introduction to High Resolution Site Characterization.
-If you can't make it, register anyway and we'll email you a link to the recording.
+Register for our webinar on demand, HRSC 101: An Introduction to High Resolution Site Characterization.

 The increased use of HRSC has been one of the biggest steps forward in the last decade but, even still, many consultants are unfamiliar with the tools and best practices.
 In this blog post, you'll learn what HRSC is, the tools involved, and when you should considering using it on your site.